LabKey/labkey-api-python/docs/api_wrapper.md

 - Example: 'www.labkey.org'

 **container_path**
 - This is the path to the targeted project, folder, or subfolder in a LabKey Server instance.
 This path will be used as the default container path for all API requests, you can override this default by passing a container_path to any API method you are using.
+This parameter does not need to be supplied to any of the APIWrapper class's methods once it is defined in the class, unless the container_path intended for a method differs from the one used when instantiating the class.
 - Example: 'Project/Folder/Subfolder'

 **context_path**